relaycorp/veraid-website/index.md

 Vera combines DNSSEC with a new Public Key Infrastructure (PKI) to produce digital signatures whose provenance can be traced back to a domain name.
 Any DNSSEC-enabled domain can be a trust anchor in the PKI, but it'd only have control over itself (not other domains).

-Consequently, every piece of content to be verified contains enough metadata to conduct the verification.
+Consequently, every digital signature contains enough data to be independently verified.
 External queries, like DNS lookups, are not needed.

-Designing and implementing _yet another_ auth protocol makes us uneasy: It's hard to get right and the consequences can be catastrophic.
-But sadly, [no existing technology satisfied our needs](./prior-art.md).
+Designing and implementing _yet another_ auth protocol is not something we take lightly: We know it's hard to get them right and the consequences can be catastrophic.
+Unfortunately, [no existing technology satisfied our needs](./prior-art.md).

 [Learn more about the architecture](./architecture.md){: .btn .mr-2 }
 [Read the spec](./spec.md){: .btn .mr-2 }